projectara/greybus-spec/source/device_class.rst

 Greybus Battery Status Response
 """""""""""""""""""""""""""""""

-The Greybus battery status response contains the status byte and a 2-byte value that represents the status of battery being controlled as defined in table :num:`table-battery-status-response`.
+The Greybus battery status response contains a 2-byte value that represents the status of battery being controlled as defined in table :num:`table-battery-status-response`.

 .. figtable::
     :nofig: